jmaslak/netsummary/README.txt

   and point a network administrator in the right direction.
 It's very primitive in its output, deliberatelively (to minimize memory consumption and processing overhead).
-It can handle several hundred megabytes of traffic easily Dell PowerEdge 2450 hardware, with only 3-4% processor utilization.
+It can handle several hundred megabits of traffic easily Dell PowerEdge 2450 hardware, with only 3-4% processor utilization.

 Configuration: